-In his Farm Book Jefferson wrote: "Children till 10. years old to serve as nurses.
+In his farm book, Jefferson wrote: "Children till 10. years old to serve as nurses.
 From 10. to 16. the boys make nails, the girls spin.
-At 16. go into the ground or learn trades."
-Up to fourteen young male slaves, aged ten to twenty-one, worked at the forges of the nailery.
+At 16. go into the ground or learn trades."1 Up to fourteen young male slaves, aged ten to twenty-one, worked at the forges of the nailery.
 From 1794 to 1796, when he was retired to Monticello, Jefferson calculated the efficiency of the nailers, each day weighing their nail rod and the nails they produced.
 Most of the slaves who began their working lives in the nailery became tradesmen.
 Moses Hern and Joe Fossett became blacksmiths; Lewis and Shepherd were carpenters; Barnaby Gillette was a cooper; James Hubbard a charcoal burner; Wormley Hughes a gardener; and Burwell Colbert was Monticello butler as well as a painter and glazier.

 The nailery was quite profitable in its early years, supplying nails throughout Albemarle and Augusta counties.
-Management problems and the competition of cheaper imported nails later made it an only intermittent source of income.
+Management problems and the competition of cheaper imported nails later made it only an intermittent source of income.
 No orders for nail-rod were recorded after 1823.

 Primary Source References